 I have often mentioned in my blogs the importance of publishing good quality content so that I won’t repeat myself, but I want to draw your attention to 3 other techniques that play a role in your blog’s growth rate and success.

 First is to understand what evergreen content is and why publishing content that will stay relevant for a long time is important.

 Second, to learn how to write SEO-friendly blog posts to increase their chances of getting higher rankings on Google.

 Third, how to interlink your pages together and boost your SEO.

 Guest post only on authority websites.
-Analyze your industry or niche and find websites that are in business for many years, have lot’s of content and traffic and accept contributions from other authors.
+Analyze your industry or niche and find websites that have been in business for many years, have lots of content and traffic, and accept contributions from other authors.

 Read their contributor guidelines carefully and apply to become a guest author.